carbonecar/docker/x11forward/Readme.md

  #### Explanation
  -t tagname : where tagname is the name of the tag for the docker image.

- -d run in deatached mode
+ -d run in deatached mode.

  --rm makes the container ephemeral, this means that when you close the app, the container removes.

  -e create an enviroment variable named DISPLAY.

- --name the name of the container
+ --name the name of the container.